-- 8. For connections with multiple closely spaced fasteners, their capacity may be limited by the capacity of the surrounding wood.
-Applying the minimum geometry requirements does not prevent wood failure such as row tear-out, group tear out, block tear-out, net tension failure, or splitting perpendicular to grain caused by local stresses.
-These failures should be checked in accordance with CSA O86:24 Clauses 12.12.10.7 and 12.12.10.8.
-Refer to Appendix A: General Connection Information (Page 70) for additional information on brittle failure modes in wood. - 9.
-The designer must ensure that all possible stress limits in the wood members, such as the shear capacity, the rolling shear capacity of the crosslaminated timber (CLT), or other material properties, are not exceeded while maintaining a continuous load path. - 10.
+- These failures should be checked based on the principles of engineering mechanics in accordance with NDS 2024 Section 11.1.2.
+Additionally, refer to Appendix A: General Connection Information (Page 76) for further information on brittle failure modes in wood. - The designer must ensure that all possible stress limits in the wood members, such as the shear capacity, the rolling shear capacity of the crosslaminated timber (CLT), or other material properties, are not exceeded while maintaining a continuous load path. - 10.
 In wood species sensitive to splitting, the minimum geometry requirements may need to be increased to minimize the risk of splitting. - 11.
-Different series of fasteners vary in specified tensile resistance, t_s , specified shear resistance, v_s , and specified yield strength in bending, f_y .
-These different fastener properties must be considered in the design, as they can influence the lateral resistance and withdrawal resistance of a fastener in a connection. - 12.
+Different series of fasteners vary in tensile strength, T_s, shear strength, V, and bending yield strength, F{yb}.
+These different fastener properties must be considered in the design, as they can influence the total lateral or axial capacity of a connection. - 12.
 For a connection with multiple fasteners, only the capacities of the fasteners of the same diameter and exhibiting the same yield mode or governed by the same failure mode may be added together to obtain the total capacity of the connection.
-For
+For example, the withdrawal capacity of a fastener cannot be added to the tensile capacity of a fastener to obtain the total capacity of a connection. - 13.
+For a connection with inclined axially loaded screws, the listed reference design values are given along the line of force.
+The vector has already been projected from each screw's axis to the shear plane of the connection. - 14.
+Where steel side plate members are used, ASTM A36 rolled plate with $F_u \ge 58,000$ psi is required at minimum.